AnnabelPerry/Akbari_et_al_2026_Nature_SLiMSimulations/README.md

 	the main text sections "[x] Test of selection on single variants" and "Forward-in-time simulations of selection in the context of European history" as well as Supplementary Section 2

+	Model1Control_ParameterFile.txt
+		Parameter file which, when inserted as input to simulate.sh, runs Model 1 without directional selection